Governance & Administration

 Our Board of Trustees is responsible for normal operational expenses, but Congregational approval is required to buy or sell real estate, to enter into a mortgage, to perform major renovations to our building or to borrow more than $20,000.

-Our members normally expect to commit a portion of their financial resources as well as some of their time to this congregation.
-Members and friends of the congregation are given an opportunity to make a pledge to our operating budget.
-Each Fall, there is a canvass during which members and supporters are asked to make a financial commitment for the coming year.
-General guidelines are provided to help you decide on the amount to pledge, but this will be your decision.
+Our members are normally expected to commit a portion of their financial resources as well as some of their time to this congregation.
+Members and friends of the congregation are asked to make a pledge to our operating budget.
+Each Spring, there is a campaign during which members and supporters are asked to make a financial commitment for the coming year.
 Pledging in advance and following through on your commitment is important since it allows the Board of Trustees to develop an operating budget.
-Information about pledges and other monetary contributions is restricted to those few members and staff who need to know it.
+Information about pledges and other monetary contributions is treated with confidentiality and restricted to those few members and staff who need to know it.

 Much of the work of the Congregation is performed by committees, which can report to either the Board or the Congregation.